 The caller requests to speak to the individual responsible for health and safety at the school and subsequently offers a 'free' health and safety newsletter as part of a launch offer.
 This newsletter is described as an eight page document covering aspects of health and safety such as accident prevention and safeguarding for students.

-Although this offer is initially described as 'free', schools have reported receiving quarterly invoices from Agora Business for continued receipt of a monthly publication at a cost of £98.98.
+Although this offer is initially described as 'free', schools have reported receiving quarterly invoices from the company behind the scheme for continued receipt of a monthly publication at a cost of £98.98.

 Schools are advised that caution should be exercised when accepting any goods or services described as 'free' to ensure that engagement with potentially sharp business practices is avoided.
-Further instances of schools receiving invoices from Agora Business or similar companies should be promptly reported to audit services.
+Further instances of schools receiving invoices from these companies should be promptly reported to audit services.